-The net proceeds from the sale of the private notes were approximately \$439 million after deducting original issue discount on the notes, the initial purchasers' discounts and estimated transactions expenses payable by us.
-We used the net proceeds to repurchase a portion of the aggregate principal amount of our outstanding 5.75% Notes.
+The net proceeds from the sale of the private notes were approximately \$490 million after deducting the initial purchasers' discounts and estimated transactions expenses payable by us.
+We used the net proceeds along with existing cash to repurchase a portion of the aggregate principal amount of our outstanding 6.00% Notes.